 Step 3 - Configure training.
 Set hyperparameters based on the table above.
 Start conservative (lower LR, smaller batch) and adjust based on initial loss curves.

-Step 4 — Run training.
+Step 4 - Run training.
 Launch the training script.
-Monitor loss curves — you should see steady decline for the first 10–15 epochs, then a plateau.
+Monitor loss curves - you should see steady decline for the first 10 to 15 epochs, then a plateau.
 If loss spikes or oscillates, reduce the learning rate.

 Step 5 - Evaluate checkpoints.
 Generate samples from checkpoints at regular intervals (every 5 epochs).
 Listen for naturalness, speaker similarity, and stability on longer text.
 The best checkpoint is usually not the last one.